plone/sphinxtheme.plone/README.rst

 sphinx.themes.plone is a collection of `Sphinx`_ themes for the `Plone`_ documentation project.

 The different themes are used on `docs.plone.org`_, but are not limited for this purpose.
-It might be used for all Plone Package Documentations, or even private usecase but than without the Plone Logo and Footer.
+It might be used for all Plone Package Documentations, or even private usecase but than without the Plone Logo and Footer (respect the License).

 Features